 Giving students valuable feedback

 The University of Chicago is developing new resources to help faculty become more effective mentors and provide meaningful and timely feedback to students.
-The UChicago Faculty Development Program, in collaboration with the Chicago Center for Teaching, UChicagoGRAD, and graduate student advisors, is creating these resources along with opportunities to engage graduate students by connecting them to various tools, activities, and resources designed to help them succeed at the University and make informed decisions about their careers.
+The UChicago Faculty Development Program, in collaboration with the Chicago Center for Teaching and Learning, UChicagoGRAD, and graduate student advisors, is creating these resources along with opportunities to engage graduate students by connecting them to various tools, activities, and resources designed to help them succeed at the University and make informed decisions about their careers.
 Additional tools for measurement and evaluation will also be developed.

 Tools and Resources